-It’s not surprising that many people are confused over which are the simplest coffee makers among the dozens on the market.
-Most people look at all the different styles, throw up their hands in confusion then buy one and hope for the best.
+As PurelyCoffeeBeans knows, it really is not surprising many people are so confused over which are the simplest coffee makers among the dozens on the market.
+Most people look at all the different styles, options, and prices, then throw up their hands in confusion.
+I reckon most people simply close their eyes and point, hoping for the best.

 - Outline the simplest coffee making methods